 Through this sacrament of initiation, a baby, young person or adult is baptised into Christ, transforming the individual into a son or daughter of God.
 Baptism is aptly categorised as a sacrament of initiation because it is the gateway to all other sacraments.

-Please contact the Parish Office for an application form with details of our next preparation for families and details of available dates for Baptism.
+Please contact the Parish Office for an application form and details of our next preparation sessions.

 The sacrament of Confirmation complements and completes the sacrament of Baptism.
 It is usually administered by the bishop through the laying on of hands and anointing with oil, blessed by the bishop.
 All baptised persons can, and should, receive this faith-strengthening sacrament.

-The Sacrament of Reconciliation, or Penance, is celebrated at the Church of the Sacred Heart on Saturday mornings from 10am or by appointment with our parish priest.
+The Sacrament of Reconciliation, or Penance, is celebrated at the Church of the Sacred Heart on 2nd, 3rd and 4th Saturdays of the month from 5pm-6pm. or by appointment with our parish priest.
 At least one reconciliation service is held during Lent and Advent.